boboldehampsink/auditlog/README.md

  - Export an Audit Log CSV
  - Search, filter and use date ranges to find log entries
  - Has hooks that you can use to extend this plugin
+   - registerAuditLogSources
    - getAuditLogTableAttributeHtml
    - modifyAuditLogTableAttributes
    - modifyAuditLogSortableAttributes
+ - Has events that you can listen to
+   - auditLog.onElementChanged

 Roadmap:
  - Log more ElementTypes (Tags, Globals, Assets)